quipucords/quipucords/docs/source/man.rst

 ``--name=name``

-  Contains the source to clear.
+  Contains the name of the source to clear.
 Mutually exclusive with the ``--all`` option.

 ``--all``